GU4243-ADS/spring2018-project1-jesszhang11/README.md

 ![image](figs/sa.png)

-From my result, it only shows that Mary Shelley used more "negative", "sadness" and "anger" words than the other authors.
+From my result, it shows that Mary Shelley used more "negative", "sadness" and "anger" words than the other authors.
 There is no significant difference between Edgar Allan Poe and H.P.
 Lovecraft.